MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-delivery.md

 ### Android

-To troubleshoot this step, review errors that are logged in the OMA DM log.
+To troubleshoot certificate delivery, review errors that are logged in the OMA DM log.

 ### iOS/iPadOS

-To troubleshoot this step, review errors that are logged in the devices debug log.
+To troubleshoot certificate delivery, review errors that are logged in the devices debug log.

 ### Windows